kaidez/kaidez.github.io/_posts/2012-05-15-learn-javascript-before-jquery.md

  [31]: http://kaidez.com/useful-javascript-books/

 ### [Codecademy »][32]
 Great for beginners.
 It starts you at the JavaScript basics, building you up to creating structured JavaScript applications.
-Most importantly, [Mozilla Developer Network lists Codecademy as an excellent introductory level learning resource][33], which is a ringing endorsement.

 ### [jQuery Fundamentals »][34]
 Written by [Rebecca Murphey][35] who is, hands down, my favorite web developer right now. *jQuery Fundamentals* teaches you jQuery the right way: by teaching you the JavaScript basics and best practices first.